Coronavirus (COVID-19) Update

 To submit a drop request, please complete the drop request form before the course deadline.

-Classroom and live-online courses with 4 or fewer sessions
+Classroom and live-online and hybrid courses with 4 or fewer sessions

 If your course meets four or fewer times, you must drop the course three business days before the start of the course for a full refund minus the drop processing fee.